Bigoudène: History

 Contrary to a widespread legend encapsulating the headdresses’ size as a response to the cut steeples cut during the Revolt of the papier timbré (anti-fiscal revolt in the west of Ancien Régime France, reign of Louis XIV from April to September 1675); the bigoudène headdress only became really high in the twentieth century, especially in the Interwar period (November 1918 - September 1939) where it gained a centimeter per year.
 The maximum height of the cap is reached at the end of the Second World War, when the Breton costume started to become old-fashioned.

 The high headdress is for ceremonies or states of mourning: the everyday headdress worn during the daily work is a simple black velvet ribbon around the comb and behind which one concealed the chignon.
 In 1977, 31% of women over 47 years old wore the headdress.
-This figure drastically decreased to only 500 women of all ages) in 1993.
-In 2011, Maria Lambour is one of the last women to wear this headdress on a daily basis.
+This figure drastically decreased to only 500 women (of all ages) in 1993.
+In 2011 Maria Lambour was one of the last women to wear this headdress on a daily basis.
 Today it is worn only during cultural events and by rare women on an almost daily basis.